A Monument to the Departed and Detained

 The Memorial is under the auspices of the Chilean government.
 More specifically, the Ministry of Culture, Arts and Patrimony.
 Experts in the field of historic preservation continue to aid the communities affected by the dictatorship.
 According to Arq.
 Katherine Moya Farias, who works with the families whose relatives were imprisoned in the Tres y Cuatro Álamos concentration camp by the regime, states:

-Little or nothing has been done to carry out a true policy of symbolic reparation through these spaces, as is the case in neighboring countries such as Argentina.
-If it weren’t for the community, venues like Tres y Cuatro Álamos would be forgotten (Correa, 2022).
+The government has done little or nothing to carry out a true policy of symbolic reparation through these spaces, as is the case in neighboring countries such as Argentina.
+If it weren’t for the community, venues like Tres y Cuatro Álamos would become forgotten (Correa, 2022).

 The work continues and the efforts to make the government more proactive in the creation of policy and laws that benefit the affected communities by the dictatorship continue.